Umidigi: Controversy

-In 2021, Umidigi sparked controversy by allegedly violating the GPLv2 agreement.
-When a developer requested the kernel source code for the UMIDIGI F2 phone, as it used a Linux kernel, UMIDIGI directed them to its Shenzhen office, implying inconvenience as there were language barriers.
-Seen as obstructive to foreign developers who couldn't speak Chinese, the move sparked outcry among some.
-When a tech blogger visited the office to aid the developer, they found that the implicated employee had already left the company with no one taking responsibility in the end.
+In 2021, UMIDIGI sparked controversy after allegedly violating the GPLv2 license.
+When a developer requested the Linux kernel source code for the UMIDIGI F2, the company directed them to its Shenzhen office, implying that they would need to obtain the code in person.
+This response was widely perceived as impractical due to language barriers and was criticized by some as obstructive to international developers who could not speak Chinese.
+To assist the developer, a tech blogger later visited the Shenzhen office but found that the employee involved had already left the company, and no one ultimately took responsibility for the matter.